The Miracle that is Water

 Alkaline water refers to your water’s pH level. pH levels are numbers that measure how alkaline or acidic a fluid is on a scale of 0 to 14.
 For instance, a fluid with a pH of 2 would be highly acidic, whereas, a pH of 12 would be very alkaline.

 Because alkaline water has a higher pH than ordinary drinking water, some alkaline water advocates think it can neutralize the acids in your body.
 Everyday drinking water usually carries a pH of 7, and alkaline water is usually around a pH of 9.
-But, to be alkaline water, it must also contain negative oxidation reduction potential (ORP) and alkaline minerals.
-The higher in the negative the ORP, the more antioxidizing it is.
+But, to be alkaline water, it must also contain negative oxidation-reduction potential (ORP) and alkaline minerals.
+The higher the negative ORP, the more anti-oxidizing it is.

 While more in-depth studies are needed regarding the benefits of Alkaline water, some recent research indicated the following benefits: